01 & 02

 Goofy Does It

-Skip to the top of the fridge-worthy pile by humoring your silly side.
-Because, let's face it, funny Christmas card ideas are always appreciated!
-From goofy faces to silly outtakes, your holiday cards are a chance to bring those bloopers to the forefront… and laughter to their mailboxes.
+Skip to the top of the fridge-worthy pile by humoring your silly side, because let's face it, a little levity is always welcomed.
+Embrace those goofy faces and silly outtakes –– your holiday cards are a chance to bring those bloopers to the forefront… and laughter to their mailboxes.

 Celebrate Life in Motion